 Ivonne’s Project: Invasion was listed in the Miami Herald as one of the top five dance performances of 2013.
 In 2015 Ivonne toured to Lima, Perú with her latest work I think it's in my belly and created her first dance on film while in Lima entitled 528 days.

-Ivonne was recently awarded a grant by the Miami Dade County Department of Cultural Affairs for the 2016-2017 Dance Miami Choreographers Program; and is currently a principal dancer with the Rosie Herrera Dance Theater.
+Ivonne was recently awarded a grant by the Miami Dade County Department of Cultural Affairs for the 2016-2017 Dance Miami Choreographers Program; and is currently working with Adele Myers and Dancers and Rosie Herrera Dance Theater as well as working on her community initiative Greedy Pumpkin Head Projects and working on her own choreographic endeavors.